engineering87/PersistenceCacheStack/README.md

 ### What can it be used for?
 PersistenceCacheStack can be used in all contexts that require fast access to the cache without sacrificing persistence.
-For example, a service that should not lose the cached data after a reboot or an update.
+Through this library you can avoid network time for access to the Redis cache.

 ### How it works
 PersistenceCacheStack uses two different cache layers, a first layer in-memory using MemoryCache and a second layer on Redis for persistence.
 All operations performed in cache will take place on the first in-memory cache layer and will be synchronized with the *fire-and-forget* pattern, with Redis.
 This logic allows the data to be obtained immediately without waiting for any network latency.
-On the other hand, the system changes from a strong consistency to eventually consistency in a multi-node context.
+On the other hand, the system changes from a *strong* consistency to *eventually* consistency in a multi-node context.
 In fact, a cached data may not be updated to the version of the other nodes but eventually it will be aligned.

 ### Architecture